-Biden renews call for patience as Trump campaign launches more legal fights over ballots
+Biden renews call for patience as Trump assails vote-counting process

 The campaign touted a legal ruling in Pennsylvania that allowed Republican operatives to get a closer look at the ballot-counting process.
 A judge in Georgia dismissed a separate lawsuit filed by the Trump campaign on Thursday.
 The lawsuit alleged voter fraud in a few dozen ballots but lacked evidence.

-For his part, Trump remained behind closed doors for a second straight day, tweeting his displeasure from the White House.
+For his part, Trump for a second straight day tweeted his displeasure from the White House.

 “STOP THE FRAUD,” he tweeted Thursday afternoon, providing no specifics in a comment deemed by Twitter as misleading.
 Hours earlier he tweeted “STOP THE COUNT.”